MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: “Are you with us or against us?”

 MK: Yeah!
 You finally get to the miracle of “the show’s about to start.
 Finally!
-What we’re here for.”
-You’d better find a way to enjoy it because everything you’ve done to get to that point.
+What we’re here for.” <span class="important">You’d better find a way to enjoy it because everything you’ve done to get to that point.</span>

-GG: I remember in the past, for us it seems to me that the number of great gigs we’ve had in all our career, it’s like you can count them on both hands.
-Perhaps.
-Great gigs.
+GG: I remember in the past, for us <span class="important">it seems to me that the number of great gigs we’ve had in all our career, it’s like you can count them on both hands.
+Perhaps.</span> Great gigs.
 So in an attempt to reproduce those great gigs, I remember consciously trying to think, “Okay, what did we do the day before?
 What happened?”
 You know?
 There’s one particular gig we had in Miami and we ate at a restaurant and we all got food poisoning and Derek was off to the side of the stage every three minutes to heave in the bucket.
 But we played great.
 It was a super show.
 So, no there’s things--I don’t know what it is, but--

 MK: Yeah, it pulls that little bit of extra out of you.